 Stephanie lives in Calgary and keeps a low carbon footprint by walking everywhere and living a vegan lifestyle.
 She is a former Farm Sanctuary intern and lover of all animals, especially pigs.
 Stephanie works in the insurance industry by day and volunteers in the community in her spare time.
 Her interests are photography, vegan food, documentaries and solo travel.
 You can read more from her at https://giveachuck.wordpress.com/

-Tatiana is an animal-loving, ski slope-shredding, coffee-guzzling, veggie dish-cooking, tiny house-admiring, outdoor adventure-going environmentalist.
+Tatiana is an animal-loving, adventure-seeking environmentalist.
 She’s American-Lebanese-Swiss, but Canada adopted her after she fell in love with one of its men and all of its nature.
-Tatiana has studied (BSc, McGill University; MEM, Yale University) and worked in wildlife conservation for more than a decade.
-Over that time, she’s worn multiple hats as a scientist, manager, advisor and educator.
-Because science provides the ingredients, but people cook the meal.
+Tatiana has studied (BSc, McGill University; MEM, Yale University) and worked in the environmental field for over a decade.
+Over that time, she’s worn multiple hats as a scientist, manager, and educator.
 She’s excited to swap stories, share ideas, and generate change for people and planet!

 Meet Teo!
 She recently graduate from Queen’s University with a BAH in Sociology, Development and Environmental Studies.
 She is currently living in Ottawa, ON, Canada with her new Great Pyrenees puppy and is in pursuit of a Nonprofit Management Graduate Diploma in hopes of learning more about the environmental and wildlife sectors.
 She’s always been passionate about environmental conservation and sustainability and believes that education and awareness is the best way to make a difference!